Three-Year Degree Programs

 The three-year degree format provides an accelerated degree program path for students who are able and willing to complete their degree programs within a shorter time.
 The three-year degree format lightens the financial burden on students and parents who are seeking ways to reduce college costs.

 Students in this program will have high academic ability and will engage with faculty members and/or administrators in special activities and events.
 Students are from four different areas: Psychology, International Studies, Business, and Communications.
 As such, the activities and events planned are integrative in nature, cutting across areas of study.
-And, finally, students are encouraged to study away at least twice during their three years at Arcadia, most likely during the summers.
+And, finally, students are encouraged to study away during their three years at Arcadia, most likely during the summers.
 In these ways, this program reflects the three facets of the Arcadia Promise: Students receive personalized attention, are presented with integrative learning experiences, and participate in cross-cultural learning experiences with global perspective.

 What’s different about the three-year degree program?